su-z/su-z/README.md

 - 👋 Hi, I’m @su-z
 - 👀 I am a mathematician.
-- Which may or may not mean that I am a good programmer...
+- Usually I am more focused on mathematical ideas instead of codes
+- But my favorite programming language is C!